Working Families Party: Origins

+In 1997, the New Party lost 6-3 in Timmons v.
+Twin Cities Area New Party, which found that state bans on electoral fusion did not violate the First Amendment.
+With their strategy deflated, the New Party became defunct by 1998.
+Cantor sought to create a more traditional lib-left-labor coalition party which could compete in states with strong electoral fusion laws, like New York.
+In 1998, Cantor organized the Working Families Party with a coalition of labor unions, advocacy groups including Citizen Action of New York, and community organizations including Association of Community Organizations for Reform Now (ACORN).
+Bill de Blasio, the future mayor of New York City and friend of Cantor, was present for the party's foundation.

+WFP leaders endorsed Peter Vallone for Governor of New York, who was the Democratic Party candidate.
+WFP did so for both ideological and tactical reasons: Vallone roughly aligned with the party's policies, and Vallone was the most likely to gather 50,000 votes on the WFP ballot line, which would fulfill the legal requirement needed for the party to obtain automatic statewide ballot access for 2000–2004.
+Vallone won 1,570,317 votes, of which 51,325 on the WFP ballot line.

-In the 1998 election for governor of New York, the party cross-endorsed the Democratic Party candidate, Peter Vallone.
-Because he received more than 50,000 votes on the WFP line, the party gained an automatic ballot line for the succeeding four years.
-The WFP endorsed Chuck Schumer's original 1998 New York Senate campaign against Republican incumbent Al D'Amato, who Schumer successfully defeated in the 1998 election.
+WFP also endorsed Chuck Schumer's original 1998 New York Senate campaign against Republican incumbent Al D'Amato, who Schumer successfully defeated in the 1998 election.

-2000s

-2000
+2000–2004

-Patricia Eddington of the WFP was elected to the New York State Assembly.
-In the 2002 election, the Liberal Party, running Andrew Cuomo (who had withdrawn from the Democratic primary), and the Green Party, running academic Stanley Aronowitz, failed to reach that threshold and lost the ballot lines they had previously won.
+In November 2000, New York WFP endorsee Patricia Eddington won New York State Assembly district 3.

+In the 2002 New York gubernatorial election, the Liberal Party, running Andrew Cuomo (who had withdrawn from the Democratic primary), and the Green Party, running academic Stanley Aronowitz, failed to reach the threshold for statewide automatic ballot access, which they had previously held.
 This left the WFP as the only left-progressive minor party with a ballot line.

-2003
+In 2002, the Connecticut Working Families Party (CTWFP) was formed by activist organizations including Association of Community Organizations for Reform Now (ACORN) and labor unions including American Federation of State, County and Municipal Employees (AFSCME), Communications Workers of America (CWA), and United Food and Commercial Workers (UFCW).

 In the chaotic situation that followed the 2003 assassination of New York City councilman James E. Davis by political rival Othniel Askew, the slain councilman's brother Geoffrey Davis was chosen to succeed him in the Democratic primary in Brooklyn's 35th City Council district.
 As it became clear that Geoffrey Davis lacked his late brother's political experience, fellow Democrat Letitia James decided to challenge him in the general election.
-James prevailed, becoming the first third party candidate elected solely on the WFP line.
+James prevailed, becoming the first minor party candidate elected solely on the WFP line.

-2006
+2005–2009

-In 2006, the party began ballot access drives in California, Delaware, Massachusetts, Oregon, and South Carolina.
+In 2006, WFP began ballot access drives in California, Delaware, Massachusetts, Oregon, and South Carolina.

-In South Carolina, the WFP cross-endorsed Democratic party congressional nominees Randy Maatta (District 1) and Lee Ballenger (District 3).
-In the SC State House elections, the WFP cross-endorsed Democratic Party candidates Anton Gunn (Kershaw, Richland) and Eugene Platt (Charleston).

-2007

-The WFP elected two party members to the city council of Hartford, Connecticut.